Intellectual Property Protection for Software: What to KnowPatent Law ResourcesUtility Patent

 If computer programs can't get patents, then how can software?
 The words "as such" appear with this list of unpatentable things.
 The "as such" means that if you create something that qualifies as a "technical invention," but it still appears on this list, you can patent it.

 British patent law stayed basically the same from 1623 until 1977.
-In 1623, a patentable invention had to be a "new method of manufacture" according to the Statue of Monopolies.
+In 1623, a patentable invention had to be a "new method of manufacture" according to the Statute of Monopolies.

 When the U.K. became a member of the European Patent Convention, that manufacturing-based definition of patentable invention changed in the country.
 During the 60s and 70s, ideas about patents were changing, but computers weren't the driving force they are today.
 People didn't think about software very much (or at all) when putting together new patent literature.